zavierjack1/angular_solid_principles/src/presentation.md

   `JsonExporterService` and `YamlExporterService` interchangably.

 By adhering to LSP, you ensure that your code remains flexible, predictable, and easy to extend.

+### I: Interface Segregation Principle
+The Interface Segregation Principle states that no client should be forced to depend on methods it does not use.
+- **Credit**: Another Uncle Bob original.
+- **Definition**: Interfaces should be small and focused, containing only the methods that are relevant to the specific client.
+- **Why It Matters**:
+  - Prevents "fat interfaces" that force classes to implement unnecessary methods.
+  - Improves flexibility by allowing clients to depend only on the functionality they need.
+  - Makes the code easier to maintain and extend by reducing coupling.

+- **Example**:
+  - Instead of having a single `Widget` interface with methods like `reload()` and `export()`, split it into smaller, focused interfaces:
+    - `BaseWidget` for core widget properties like `title` and `data`.
+    - `Reloadable` for widgets that support reloading functionality.
+  - This ensures that widgets like `WeatherWidget` implement only the `Reloadable` interface, while `VelocityWidget` avoids unnecessary dependencies.

+By adhering to ISP, you ensure that your code remains modular, focused, and easier to work with.